The Lambrechts-Stanley Model of Configuration Spaces: Labeled graph complexes

-In particular if $e$ is a loop, then in the corresponding factor of $d\Gamma$ the vertex incident to $e$ has its label multiplied by $\mu_{R}(\Delta_{R})$.
+The product glues two graphs along their vertices, multiplying the labels in the process.
+The differential of $\Gamma$, as defined in Definition~\ref{def.gra-r}, is the sum of $d_{R}$, the internal differential of $R$ acting on each label (one at a time), together with the sum over the edges $e \in E_{\Gamma}$ of the graph $\Gamma \setminus e$ with that edge removed and the labels of the endpoints multiplied by the factors of $\Delta_{R} = \sum_{(\Delta_{R})} \Delta_{R}' \otimes \Delta_{R}'' \in R \otimes R$, where we use Sweedler's notation (Section~\ref{sec:dg-modules-cdgas}).
 We will often write $d_{\mathrm{split}}$ for this differential, to contrast it with the differential that contracts edges which will occur in the complex $\Tw\Gra^{\circlearrowleft}_{R}$ defined later on.
-See \Cref{fig.d-split} for an example -- gray vertices can be either internal or external.

-Finally the Hopf structure glues two graphs along their vertices, multiplying the labels in the process.
+If $e$ is a loop, then in the corresponding term of $d\Gamma$ the vertex incident to $e$ has its label multiplied by $\mu_{R}(\Delta_{R})$, while the loop is removed.
+For example, we have (gray vertices can be either internal or external and $x,y \in R$):